Published on February 26th, 2008 | by Guest Contributor83

 Most conventional deodorants and antiperspirants contain several ingredients linked to serious health effects, from Alzheimer’s disease to virulent cancers.
 Since deodorants and antiperspirants are designed to stay on our bodies for hours, this allows the potential for more harmful chemicals to be absorbed through the skin.

-While natural options are available, many people have lodged complaints about the inadequacy of natural deodorants to adequately mask body odor.
+While natural options are available, many people complain about the inadequacy of natural deodorants to adequately mask body odor.
 There is now an abundance of alternative options—many improved upon since their initial introduction several years ago—that may inspire you to think again about incorporating natural deodorants into your body care regime.
 Many of these new natural body products can protect you from exposure to unnecessary, harmful ingredients and still leave you smelling fresh and feeling confident.

 The apocrine glands are the reason that underarm perspiration smells stronger than the sweat secreted by the rest of the body.
 The two types of sweat glands that cover the human skin are: